RFM Handling of Isotopologues

 In general, the relative concentrations of isotopologues just reflect the abundances of their component isotopes.
 For example, HDO is 0.031% of all H2O, which is twice the abundance of deuterium compared to all hydrogen, there being 2 hydrogen molecues in H2O.

-HITRAN line data includes all the major isotopic variants with line strengths scaled by the standard abundances (see www.cfa.harvard.edu/hitran/molecules.html).
-So, for example HDO line strengths are scaled by a factor 3.107x10-4, representing the fraction of all H2O molecules that are HDO.
-Even the major isotopologue line strengths are slightly reduced (factor 0.9973 for H2O) to allow for the minor isotopologues.
+HITRAN line data includes all the major isotopic variants with line strengths scaled by the standard abundances (see www.hitran.org/docs/iso-meta).
+So, for example, HDO line strengths are scaled by a factor 3.10693x10-4, representing the fraction of all H2O molecules that are HDO.
+Therefore even the major isotopologue line strengths are slightly reduced (factor 0.997317 for H2O) to allow for the minor isotopologues.

 While, at first sight, this scaling might seem an unecessary complication, the result is that you can specify a single concentration for each molecule and the relative abundances of the isotopic variants are all automatically taken into account.